Resolved H I observations of local analogs to z ~ 1 luminous compact blue galaxies: evidence for rotation-supported disks: Conclusions

-We found that the LCBGs in our sample either already follow the Tully-Fisher relation or have the potential to evolve onto it once their starbursts, and thus B-band luminosities, fade.
-While the LCBGs' $\rm V_{rot} \sigma^{-1}$ values look like those of dwarf elliptical galaxies at the smallest radii ($\rm R < R_{eff}$), they resemble other types of spiral galaxies more closely at $\rm R_{25}(B)$.
+We found that the LCBGs in our sample either already follow the Tully-Fisher relation or have the potential to evolve onto it once their current elevated star formation, and thus B-band luminosities, fade.
+While the $\rm V_{rot}/\sigma$ values of the LCBGs' H \textsc{I} look like stellar $\rm V_{rot}/\sigma$ of dwarf elliptical galaxies at the smallest radii ($\rm R < R_{eff}$), they resemble other types of spiral galaxies more closely at $\rm R_{25}(B)$.
 From this, we infer that the LCBGs in our sample are likely not dispersion-dominated bulges, and that they will not likely be able to passively evolve into dwarf ellipticals once their star formation is quenched.
-However, some of the LCBGs in our sample may be building small central bulges, as three of the galaxies have $\rm V_{rot} \sigma^{-1}$ values at large radii ($\rm R > R_{25}$) that are above the threshold of disk instability necessary for infalling gas to create star-forming clumps that may later merge to form a nucleus or bar.
+However, some of the LCBGs in our sample may be building small central bulges, as three of the galaxies have $\rm V_{rot}/ \sigma$ values at large radii ($\rm R > R_{25}$) that are above the threshold of disk instability necessary for infalling gas to create star-forming clumps that may later merge to form a nucleus or bar.
+(We note that since we used inclinations calculated from optical SDSS \textit{i}-band axis ratios to calculate $\rm V_{rot}$, there are large uncertainties in the values of $\rm V_{rot}/\sigma$ that we report.)

 The variety of optical and H \textsc{I} morphologies, environments and kinematics of the LCBGs in our sample lends support to the picture of LCBGs being a heterogeneous class of galaxies undergoing a common, short-lived evolutionary phase in their star formation histories.
 Since the LCBGs in our sample do not have common H \textsc{I} properties, we cannot predict a single future scenario for their evolution based on their gas morphologies.
 This is not surprising, as the relative abundance of LCBGs at $\rm z \sim 1$ would suggest that, if LCBGs follow a single common evolutionary path, their end products would be similarly common in the local universe.